cyclus/cyclus/doc/domain_model_document/messages.rst

 Messages In Cyclus
 =================================

-Agents in Cyclus communicate resource requests and bids, and other information by creating and sending messages.
+Agents in Cyclus communicate resource requests, bids, and other information by creating and sending messages.
+Messages *will* be received by the specified receiver.
+Sent messages are routed directly to the receiver.

-* There is no guaruntee that messages will arrive at their destination.

-* Messages contain:
+* Messages hold:

-  - Payload (RFB, bid, preferences, ...)
+  - Payload of one or more of the following

     + Resource specification
     + Price (bids) or cost (preferences)